The Gauss map for bielliptic Prym varieties: The boundary of Egt

-For the remainder of the section, we will focus on the case where $E$ degenerates to a cycle of $\PP^1$'s, and prove Theorem \ref{Thm: Degree Egt with E cycle of P1's}.
-The proof of Theorem \ref{Thm: degree Gauss Map on Egt, in general} adapts to our case, so we will mirror it and point out where additional details are required.
+\end{theorem} \begin{remark} We will show in a subsequent paper that this result can be recovered from a more general calculation of Chern-Mather class for cyclic curves \cite{podelski2023boundary}. \end{remark} The proof of Theorem \ref{Thm: degree Gauss Map on Egt, in general} adapts to our case, so we will mirror it and point out where additional details are required.

-\emph{Step one: setting the scene.} Let $(P,\Xi)\in \SE_\ud$ correspond to the datum $(E,\delta,\Delta)$ with
+\textbf{Step one: Setting the scene.} Let $(P,\Xi)\Prym(\tilde{C}/C)\in \SE_\ud$ correspond to the datum $(E,\delta,\Delta)$ with